tsangiotis/tsangiotis.github.io/_drafts/email-gripes.md

 **Focus & Reply would be great** if I could use it with my work address.
 Since HEY doesnot support using your work address with it I haven't tried.

 HEY is an opinionated service.
-It is part of its charm but somethimes it causes some problems.
+It is part of its charm but sometimes it causes some problems.

 ## FOME